farmOS/farmOS/docs/development/api.md

 ### Basic Authentication

-This option requires sending credentials with every request which means it may not be the best option for a production server.
-For development, the RESTws Basic Authentication (restws_basic_auth) sub-module may be a good work around.
+An alternative approach is to use [HTTP Basic Authentication].

-The Basic authentication login module is included in farmOS but is disabled by default.
-Simply enabling the module is all you need.
+The RESTful Web Services module comes with a Basic Authentication sub-module, which provides the ability to include the username and password with each request using HTTP Basic Authentication.
+This modules is included with farmOS but is disabled by default.

 **By default the module only tries to authenticate usernames prefixed with 'restws'.**
 This can be changed by modifying the regex used against usernames - see the [RESTful Web Services Basic Authentication module documentation].

+**SSL encryption is highly recommended.** This option requires sending credentials with every request which means extra care must be taken to not expose these credentials.
+Using SSL will encrypt the credentials with each request.
+Otherwise, they will be sent in plaintext.

 Using Basic Authentication makes it much easier to test the API with development tools such as Postman or Restlet.
 It simplifies the curl commands